HOOD uses artificial intelligence to reduce the time spent planning a move while enabling the chatbot to be a great personal moving assistant.

 Now that you’re prepped and packed, it’s time to start diving in to the big move with a company you trust to handle your precious items.
 Losing sight and control of your belongings can be unnerving but with the help of the true professionals, they can ease so much of your mental and physical stress in the process.

 Here are a few things that helped me get through the moving process:

-- Take photos and videos of your items before the movers leave with your items, especially if they are going across the country.
-This may be your only line of defense if a claim needs to be made in the future.
+Take photos and videos of your items before the movers leave with your items, especially if they are going across the country.
+This may be your only line of defence if a claim needs to be made in the future.

 4. Unpacking After The Move

 Congratulations!
 You have now moved your entire life from one location to another and it is time to pat yourself on the back and start to embrace the next chapter.
 You might be tempted to dive in right away and unpack but if you’re exhausted and cranky, it can be left to the next morning.
 So, brace yourself!

 You’ll clearly get hungry while you’re moving, but thankfully most cities now offer great delivery services like Favor to get you what you’re craving in a snap.
 Simply open the app, browse by cuisine, and pay at checkout…it’s that easy!
 In Austin, a few of our favourites are P.Terry’s Burger Stand, Salvation Pizza, Chuy’s and 888 Pan Asian.

 Divide & Conquer